idys2/GrokBT/README.md

 # BitTorrent
-This is a C++ implementation of a CLI bit torrent
+This is a C++ implementation of a CLI bit torrent.

 ## File Structure